codyzu/cpinfo19-site/m4/nosql-queries.md

 ## 2.1 Node.js setup

-Setup project to do queries:
+Setup a *new* project to do queries (do not add this to our express.js project):

 1. Create a **new** node.js project named `countries`:
    ```cmd